jfbarras/slimy-snake/README.md

 You can conserve resources (and therefore run more bots) by enabling "no graphics mode".
 This is toggled with **G**.

-Bot detects the outer wall.
-It also detects current and predicted snake head position.
+Bot modules detect: 1. the outer wall, 2. actual and predicted enemy snake head positions, and 3. enemy body parts.

 ## New Features
 Statistics and visual debugging are available even if the player fully controls the snake.

-Four levels of visual debugging are planned: off, low, med, high.
+Four levels of visual debugging (off, low, med, high) are used to display information about the playing field.

 Numeric pad changes absolute heading.
 For example, **6** makes the snake go east.